FloppySoft/EOS-M100-Clean-HDMI/README.md

 ## How to use the M100 as a webcam ##

 Since most users will prefer windows, here is a simple workflow using OBS:
-* Install the newest version of the [Open Broadcaster Software, OBS](https://obsproject.com/)
+* Install the newest version of the [Open Broadcaster Software, OBS](https://obsproject.com/).
-* The newest version already contains a virtual webcam, you don't need plugins
+* The newest version already contains a virtual webcam, you don't need plugins.
 * Go to _File > Settings > Video_ and set both resolution parameters to your preference.
-If you want a 4:3 ratio webcam, use something like `1440x1080` (might also prevent your conference software from squeezing the video)
+If you want a **4:3 ratio** webcam, use something like `1440x1080`.
-* Add a _Video Capture Device_ to your scene, select the HDMI grabber
+* Add a _Video Capture Device_ to your scene, select the HDMI grabber.
   * go to it's settings (e.g. by double clicking it in the_Sources_ list)
   * Set _Buffering_ to disable
-  *
+* Click _Start Virtual Camera_ in the _Controls_ section.

+Now you can use the "OBS Virtual Camera" in most conference programs.

+Remember, if your video appears squeezed in your conference, go to the OBS output settings and change the resolution to another aspect ratio.
+It seems most conference solutions prefer 4:3 sources anyway.

 ## Those HDMI grabbers aren't really Full HD ##